Before you create a SQL Server workspace

 By default, during each data generation job, Structural creates the database schema for the destination database tables, then populates the database tables based on the workspace configuration.

 If you prefer to manage the destination database schema yourself, then set the environment setting TONIC_SQL_SERVER_SKIP_CREATE_DB to true.
-You can configure TONIC_SQL_SERVER_SKIP_CREATE_DB from the Environment Settings tab on Tonic Settings.
+You can configure TONIC_SQL_SERVER_SKIP_CREATE_DB from the Environment Settings tab on Structural Settings.

 When TONIC_SQL_SERVER_SKIP_CREATE_DB is true, then Structural does not create the destination database schema.
-It deletes the data from the destination database tables, except in the following cases:
+Before you run data generation, you must create the destination database with the full schema.

 • Tables that use Preserve Destination or Incremental mode